yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 ## Design patterns explained

 {{<note>}}
-We will use the following legend to represent tablet leaders/followers, cloud regions/zones, and applications to explain the design patterns in detail.
+All the illustrations in this section use the following legend to represent tablet leaders and followers, cloud regions and zones, and applications.
 {{</note>}}

 ![Global Database - Legend](/images/develop/global-apps/global-database-legend.png)

+The following table summarizes the design patterns that you can use for your applications.
+Use these proven patterns to address common problems and accelerate your application development.

 {{<table>}}